 19. Avoid all screens 30 minutes before bed (TV, Computer, internet, iPad, mobiles etc.) the light and flashing images reduce the ability of the brain to produce melatonin which is necessary for sleep

-21. Eat tea / dinner early in evening so that the meal can be fully digested before sleep
+21. Eat tea/dinner early in the evening so that the meal can be fully digested before sleep.

 23. Warm milk or Horlicks may help relax children before sleep

-24. Consider a homeopathic remedy such as Hyland’s Calms Forte 4 Kids, which you pop under their tongues.
+24. Consider a homoeopathic remedy such as Hyland’s Calms Forte 4 Kids, which you pop under their tongues.

 25. A little cup of camomile tea may help

 26. A warm bath with a few drops of lavender or camomile oil is very relaxing

 27. Some children love to sleep with a pillow or item of clothing belonging to their Mum or Dad.